holoviz/panel/doc/tutorials/display_pn_panel.md

 Please notice that `pn.panel` chose a [`Plotly` pane](../reference/panes/Plotly.md) to display the Plotly figure.

 :::info
-We add `"plotly"` as an argument to `pn.extension` in the example to load the Plotly Javascript dependencies in the browser.
+We must add `"plotly"` as an argument to `pn.extension` in the example to load the Plotly Javascript dependencies in the browser.

 If we forget to add `"plotly"` to `pn.extension` then the Plotly figure will not display in